MickeyUK/mickeyuk.github.io/_projects/places-scraper.md

 # Instructions
 ### Google Places API Key

-To obtain an API key for the Google Places service, you will first need to log in to the Google Developer Console.
+To obtain an API key for the Google Places service, you will first need to log in to the [Google Cloud Platform](https://console.cloud.google.com/).
 Next, you will need to create a project for the scraper.

-Once you've done that, select the Library tab and look for Google Maps Javascript API.
-Select that and then click Enable.
-Select Credentials, click the Create Credentials button and select API key from the list.
+Once you've done that, select the **Library** tab and look for **Google Maps Javascript API**.
+Select that and then click **Enable**.
+Select **Credentials**, click the **Create Credentials** button and select **API key** from the list.
 Make a note of the generated API key.
-You will also need to enable Places API on the Library tab.
+You will also need to enable **Places API** on the **Library** tab.

+The Google Maps API has now switched to a freemium model, which means the **Billing API** needs to be enabled in the https://console.cloud.google.com/ has well.

 ### Hunter.io API Key